hashicorp/terraform-website/README.md

 Each submodule repo (Terraform and the providers) is expected to have a special `stable-website` branch with docs for the most recent production release of that repo's software.
 When the website is deployed, it pulls in the current content of `stable-website` for every submodule.

-The same CI system handles releases of Terraform, the providers, and [terraform.io][], and it has some special behavior around `stable-website`:
+The same CI system handles releases of Terraform and the various providers, and it has some special behavior around `stable-website`:

 - When releasing a production build of Terraform or a provider, CI does a hard reset and a force-push to sync `stable-website` to the current release's commit.